binerogroup/documentation/storage/snapshots/create-snapshot.rst

 a volume.

-You can create a snapshot of a single volume or create a snapshot of an instance, when creating a snapshot of an instance a snapshot is created for each attached volume to the instance.
-Metadata about the instance is saved as an image.
+You can create a snapshot of a single volume or create a snapshot of an instance, when creating a snapshot of an instance, snapshots get created for each volume attached to the instance.
+Metadata about the instance gets saved as an image.

 This part will focus on creating a snapshot of an instance.
-This will allow you to create a new, mostly, identical instance from the snapshot.
+This will allow you to create a new instance from the snapshot.

 .. note::